anorangesky/katacoda-scenarios/jest-tutorial/step0.md

 Before we start with the real deal it is important to have some fundamental understanding of tests in general.
-To be able to open up this Jest-crash course you must pass the quiz at the end of this page.
+To open up this Jest-crash course you must pass the quiz at the end of this page.
 Good luck, and happy learning!

 ## What is a meaningful test?